The 5th cycle of Abdullatif Alfozan Award for Mosque Architecture (2023-2026) has officially started on April 1st, 2023.

 Eng.
 Sahal Alhayari

-In February 2014, the award announced the beginning of its second cycle to cover the mosques within the Gulf countries
+In February 2014, the distinguished award announced the launch of its second cycle , emphasizing on mosques within the Gulf countries.

-with an approach that draws inspiration from local traditional historical contexts, and adheres rather faithfully to these contexts’ architectural languages and principles, but also update them to address contemporary functional needs and visual sensibilities.
-Nominated mosques were divided into three categories; Central Mosques, Jumaa Mosques, and Local Mosques.
+With an approach that draws inspiration from local traditional and historical contexts, the nominated mosques adhere faithfully to the architectural languages and principles of these traditions, while also updating them to meet contemporary functional needs and modern aesthetic sensibilities.
+The nominated mosques were categorized into three groups: Central Mosques, Jumaa Mosques, and Local Mosques.

 Manama, Bahrain